This is a typical conversation that we can get among mothers: Before having my little girl, I used to be a shopaholic.

-Include all colors of origami papers and play dough in the E-bag.
+Include all colours of origami papers and play dough in the E-bag.
 Let your child use their creativity and imagination by creating anything that interests them.

 To keep them occupied, you can challenge your child to invent a personal pet so that he/she can bring it around for the shopping trip.
 Remind your child that if the pet is well-behaved, you can consider bringing ‘it’ for a walk by the park after the shopping trip.

 Include colourful pipe cleaners, straws, paper clips, yarns, crepe papers and apple wrappers in the E-bag.
 Suggest your child to create pieces of jewelry and accessories for you.